argonne-lcf/ALCF-AI-Testbed/docs/index.md

 # ALCF AI-Testbed Documentation

-The purpose of this technical documentation is to provide information on using the ALCF AI-Testbed.
+This documentatiom provides guidance on using the ALCF AI-Testbed.

 Please contact <ai@alcf.anl.gov> for questions or feedback.